hartfordfive/protologbeat/README.md

 - `protolog.merge_fields_to_root` : When **json_mode** enabled, wether to merge parsed fields to the root level.
 (Default = false)
 - `protologbeat.default_es_log_type`: Elasticsearch type to assign to an event if one isn't specified (Default: protologbeat)
 - `protologbeat.enable_syslog_format_only` : Boolean value indicating if only syslog messages should be accepted.
 (Default = false)
+- `protologbeat.enable_gelf` : Boolean value indiciating if process should in mode to only accept [GELF formated messages](http://docs.graylog.org/en/2.2/pages/gelf.html)
 - `protologbeat.enable_json_validation` : Boolean value indicating if JSON schema validation should be applied for `json` format messages (Default = false)
 - `protologbeat.validate_all_json_types` : When json_mode enabled, indicates if ALL types must have a schema specified.
 Log entries with types that have no schema will not be published.
 (Default = false)
 - `protologbeat.json_schema` :  A hash consisting of the Elasticsearch type as the key, and the absolute local schema file path as the value.